 This guy was very well known to the people close to me and that made me even more comfortable working with him.

-We used to sit for hours together and discuss about the whole project – how we would go about the execution, marketing, and other stuff.
-And he seemed to be very witty and charming personality.
+We used to sit for hours together and discuss the whole project – how we would go about the execution, marketing, and other stuff.
+And he seemed to be a very witty and charming personality.